Chris Minh Doky

 Chris Minh Doky (born 7 February 1969) is a Vietnamese-Danish jazz bassist.
 He is the younger brother of jazz pianist Niels Lan Doky.
 He released his first album, Appreciation, in 1989 four years after picking up the instrument.

 As a sideman, he has collaborated with Mike Stern, Michael Brecker, Trilok Gurtu, Ryuichi Sakamoto, and David Sanborn.

 His sound is often described as a blend of his native Scandinavian tradition with the feel of his adopted homeland, the United States.
-His wife Tanja is a lady-in-waiting to Denmark's Crown Princess Mary.
+He was married to Tanja, a lady-in-waiting to Denmark's Crown Princess Mary, but they divorced in 2014.